JEdwardsK/sei-project-three/README.md

 ### Wins/ Challenges

 On submitting the request to update the pub on the database, we found that an error occurred due to our nested object data structure.
-Any nested fields in `formData` was flattened during the submission.
+Any nested fields in `formData` was flattened when the request was sent.

 To combat this the controller had to be modified in the backend.
 Initially, it was the following
 ```javascript